tufts-nolop/nolop-software-infrastructure/nolop-org-deployment.md

 Restart Nginx.

-Log in to Wordpress and copy over Wordpress backups.
+Log in to Wordpress.

+Disable comments under Settings > Discussion.

+Install the Updraft plugin.

+Upload Updraft Wordpress backups from the old site.

 Install backups.